rm511130/purpura/README.md

 You can find Blender for PCs, MacOs and Linux machines at: https://www.blender.org/download/

-### 2. Download examples of USD files from: https://graphics.pixar.com/usd/release/dl_downloads.html#assets
+### 2. Download examples of USD files

+- A good source of USD files can be found here: https://graphics.pixar.com/usd/release/dl_downloads.html#assets

 ![](./images//Pixars_USD_Kitchen.gif)